Chronography of Light, Cameras, Optics

 York, promoting photography Hewis Line used the medium of photography to

-expose exploitative child labour in US factories, causing
+expose exploitative child labour in US factories, causing protective

-protective laws to be passed.
+laws to be passed.

-15/7/1904, Pavel Chenenkov was born in Voronezh, Russia.
-In
+15 July� 1904, Pavel Chenenkov was born in

-1934 he discovered that a particle travelling at close to the speed of light in
+In 1934 he discovered that a particle travelling at close to the speed of light

-light in that medium, light is emitted.
+of light in that medium, light is emitted.
 This is now known as Cherenkov radiation.

 Invention